 In 1874 Vogler worked on the Dr. Shuman dwelling, then owned by Dr. Henry T. Bahnson, this building is now the Home Moravian Church Parsonage.
-The Winston-Salem Journal noted that the building: “…makes a fine appearance.
+Vogler was also responsible for the design of a large house on Main Street in 1874 for Dr. John Frances Shaffner, a house that today is considered the finest example of Second Empire Style architecture in Forsyth County.
+Shortly after the house was constructed, The Winston-Salem Journal noted that the building: “…makes a fine appearance.
 The front is of pressed brick and the mansard roof is covered with slate put on by native workmen and in a manner which would be a credit to an experienced slater.
 The windows are neatly corniced and give the whole front an elegant appearance.
 Mr. Vogler the architect and superintendent of the building has shown a capacity of such work.”
-This building gained him further acclaim as was noted in later publications.
-“It would improve our venerable town if more of our citizens would follow the worthy doctor’s (Bahnson) and make use of the taste of Mr. Vogler, who has established a reputation as an excellent reconstructionist as well as a builder of new houses.”
+Another of Vogler’s building projects gained further acclaim when a local publication wrote, “It would improve our venerable town if more of our citizens would follow the worthy doctor’s (Bahnson) and make use of the taste of Mr. Vogler, who has established a reputation as an excellent reconstructionist as well as a builder of new houses.”

 In 1876 Vogler passed away leaving a lasting impact.
 His impressions can be seen in the town of Salem today.
 Without his guidance in administration, and his insights in architecture Salem would likely look much different today.